kubedb/docs/docs/guides/mssqlserver/pitr/archiver.md

 **Create BackupStorage:**

-Now, create a `BackupStorage` using this secret.
+Now, create a `BackupStorage` that references this secret.
 Below is the YAML of `BackupStorage` CR we are going to create,

 ```yaml
 apiVersion: storage.kubestash.com/v1alpha1